InBetweenNames/SDL2Template/README.md

 When we get to the more mathy parts of the course, if you have a good handle on C++, consider using [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for your Linear Algebra needs.
-It's not included in the template yet, but if there's demand I'll put it in.

 Extra goodies:
 ---